Splintermail/splintermail-client/libacme/DESIGN.md

 4. create an account with the jwk, write it to file

 5. list orders.
-If one is valid, take the cert and skip to 13.
+If one is valid, take the cert and skip to 14.
 If one is processing, skip to 13.
+If one is ready, skip to 12.
+If one is pending, skip to 7.

 6. Create a new order.